 Zero Tolerance and Business Critical issues are serious labour issues that require immediate action.
+This may include a breach of local law which presents a critical breach of workers' human rights or a flagrant human rights violation.
 You can find out more about the amfori BSCI Zero Tolerance Protocol and the SEDEX-SMETA Non-Compliance Guidance on their websites.

 You will need to follow the audit schedule set by the labour audit program you choose.
 The audit might be every six months, year or two years.
-Regardless of third-party labour audits, you must still meet the deadlines for MSC audits.
-If you are not covered by a recognised third-party labour program, the self-assessment will have to be submitted annually alongside your MSC audit.
+Regardless of whether the recognised third-party audit program allows audits every two years, the minimum audit frequency to meet MSC performance criteria is annual.

-For more information on the self-assessment and third-party labour audit requirements, please refer to the MSC Labour Eligibility Requirements v1.o.
+For more information on the self-assessment and third-party labour audit requirements, please refer to the MSC Labour Eligibility Requirements v1.0.